 Into the Wild (2007) is the fourth feature film of director Sean Penn.
 It is based on the true story of Christopher McCandless, an adventurer who, after graduating from college, gave up his comfortable life to start an intransigent quest for freedom from Georgia to Alaska through South Dakota, Arizona, Nevada, Mexico, and California.

-Into the Wild is a beautiful ode to nature and, above all, to being true to oneself and seeing through the vanities and lies of modern civilisation.
+Into the Wild is a beautiful ode to nature and, above all, to being true to oneself and seeing through the vanities and lies of modern civilization.
 Shot all over the United States, the sceneries of Into the Wild are breathtaking, especially the ones in Alaska.
-We can only regret a few negative aspects of the main character, like his total neglect for his sister who cares deeply about him or his fondness for hunting that is odd for someone inspired by vegetarianism pioneers such as Thoreau and Tolstoy.
-Nonetheless, it is difficult not to be enchanted by the hypnotic performance of Emile Hirsch as main actor.
+We can only regret a few negative aspects of the main character, like his total neglect for his sister who cares deeply about him, or his fondness for hunting which is odd for someone inspired by vegetarianism pioneers such as Thoreau and Tolstoy.
+Nonetheless, it is difficult not to be enchanted by the hypnotic performance of Emile Hirsch as the main actor.